stevenrobertson/sd-docs/report/color_and_log_scale.md

 The main concept we're interested in is *gamma correction*.
 The reason *gamma correction* is needed is the following:

 1. CRT and LCDs displays do not display the light proportional to the voltage given to each phosphor.
 Therefore the image does not appear in the way it was expected to be viewed.
-3. A typical consumer grade printer works upon 8 or 16 bit color and result in a relatively low HDR as seen in Table \ref{hdrtable}.
+3. A typical consumer grade printer works upon 8 or 16 bit color and result in a relatively low HDR as seen above in Table \ref{hdrtable}.

 To summarize, the RGB color system with red, green, and blue values ranging from 0 to 255 cannot be accurately represented.
 Some kind of correction must be performed in order to get the images that are expected to be seen rather than the images that are actually seen as output.